I am currently behind on these prompts mainly because I want to post something honest.

 Then, it was about being a good English teacher.

-I felt completely lost because I physically felt like simply a vessel of nutrients for my new baby while my brain felt overloaded.
+I physically felt like simply a vessel of nutrients for my new baby while my brain felt overloaded which made me feel disconnected from myself, discombobulated in general, and simply unlike myself.
 I didn’t feel human, I didn’t feel like a woman.
 I didn’t feel like me.

 I am so thankful that I happened upon a private Facebook group of international ladies shortly after my son was born.
 These ladies were better than any book, website, or self-help anything that I could have come across to help me feel normal.
 This community has only grown since then, and the friendships have only become deeper.